Best Power Banks for Phones (2026)

 - Active cooling solves wireless throttling: Sharge ICEMAG 2’s fan-cooled design proves you can hold Qi2 15W indefinitely without thermal throttle — a problem on every passively-cooled MagSafe pack. [src1, src7]

-- 100W+ output at budget prices: The Ugreen Nexode 12K delivers 100W for ~$40, a price point that was $80+ a year ago.
+- High capacity at budget prices: The UGREEN Nexode 20K delivers 20,000 mAh, 45W PD, and a built-in cable for ~$38, a capacity-per-dollar that was $60+ a year ago.
 PD 3.1 and PPS are becoming standard even in mid-range banks. [src1, src6]

 - Smart displays everywhere: LED/LCD screens showing wattage, remaining capacity percentage, and estimated charge time are now expected even on sub-$50 power banks. [src1, src2]